 The Dunes of Maspalomas are without doubt the biggest attraction in Gran Canaria.
-The protected area covers 5 square kilometres and were created by a tsunami that took place in 1755 after an earthquake.
-Visit the stunning Maspalomas sand dunes on a P&O Cruises cruise to Gran Canaria – admire the coastline views before heading to a viewpoint that overlooks the vibrant, modern resort of Puerto Rico with its apartments built on steep slopes that rise from the sea.
+The protected area covers 5 square kilometres and were formed by a tsunami that took place in 1755 following an earthquake.
+Visit the stunning Maspalomas sand dunes to admire the coastline views before heading to a viewpoint that overlooks the vibrant, modern resort of Puerto Rico.

 Teide National Park in Tenerife is a UNESCO World Heritage Site.
 The Teide volcano is the third highest volcano in the world and at 3,718 metres, it is Spain’s highest peak.
 Its two ecosystems make the climb an experience full of contrasts and depending on the time of year, it may be covered by a thin veil of snow or white, pink, violet or red flowers, populated by geckos.